aaltonewmedia/physcomp.newmedia.dog/content/2024/xuedan-gao/traceless/index.md

 ### Interaction Design

 * The behavior of humans does not control the process of ice;
-* The sounds people make can merge with the sounds of ice to form an echo.
+* The sounds people make can merge with the sounds of ice to form an echo;
 * Humans cannot intervene, and any change will be embraced within the echo of the natural system.

 #### Content of Interaction

-* The main body is natural ice melting and dripping to create an overall ambient sound
+* The main body is natural ice melting and dripping to create an overall ambient sound;
-* A human holds the controller distributed around the main body and gets visual (led) and audio (musical note) feedback
+* A human holds the controller distributed around the main body and gets visual (led) and audio (musical note) feedback;
-* The human creates sound against the sensor (small microphone), and the sound blends and reverberates with the sound of falling water drops.
+* The human creates sound against the sensor (small microphone), and the sound blends and reverberates with the sound of falling water drops;
 * When each sensor receives touch from a human, the visual projected behind it goes from snowflake to glacier.

   ![](controller.png)